 University of Alaska Fairbanks

-The University of Alaska Fairbanks is a public institution with a main campus in Fairbanks, Alaska—just 200 miles south of the Arctic Circle.
-Designated as a land-, sea-, and space-grant institution, UAF’s 2,250-acre campus sits only four miles from downtown Fairbanks as well as a 15-minute drive from mountain trails and snowboarding and ski slopes.
-The University’s 6,000 students can choose from 142 degree programs and benefit from an 11:1 student-faculty ratio as well as the surrounding wilderness that offers endless opportunities for research and fieldwork.
+The University of Alaska is a public institution with a main campus in Fairbanks, Alaska—just 200 miles south of the Arctic Circle.
+Designated as a land-, sea-, and space-grant institution, UAF’s 2,250-acre campus sits only four miles from downtown Fairbanks as well as a 15-minute drive from mountain trails and snowboard and ski slopes.
+The University’s 6,000+ students can choose from 142 degree programs and benefit from an 11:1 student-faculty ratio as well as the surrounding wilderness that offers endless opportunities for research and fieldwork.

 University of Colorado Boulder